Bitney College Preparatory High School

-Bitney Prep High School (Formerly Bitney College Preparatory High School) is a high school located in Nevada County, California, United States.
+Bitney Prep High School (formerly Bitney College Preparatory High School) is a high school located in Nevada County, California, United States.

 History

 Founded in 1998 by the Bitney Springs Charter Council, this tuition-free charter school falls under the jurisdiction of the Nevada County Superintendent of Schools.

+Bitney has moved several times.
+Below is a list of the sites Bitney has inhabited thus far.